-Sterling steadies close to ten-month high on bets for softer Brexit
+REFILE-Sterling steadies close to 10-month high on bets for softer Brexit

-LONDON (Reuters) - Britain's pound steadied close to its highest levels in 10 months against the dollar on Friday on comments from the finance minister about a transitional leaving deal with the European Union.
+LONDON, July 28 (Reuters) - Britain's pound steadied close to its highest levels in 10 months against the dollar on Friday on comments from the finance minister about a transitional leaving deal with the European Union.

 They soothed market fears that the country is set for a "hard Brexit".